 We meet on four consecutive Thursdays from 9am-noon.
-Dates: July 16th, July 23rd, July 30th, and August 6th.
-In case of serious weather (heavy rain, lightning, high winds, etc), we will postpone and add a week.
+Dates: Oct 22nd, Oct 29th, Nov 5th, Nov 12th.
+In case of serious weather (heavy rain, high winds, blizzard, etc), we will postpone and add a week, meeting on Nov 19th.

 This eight-month intensive will give you the tools to connect with our landscape on all scales, from broad-scale biome down to the silky hairs on the back of a new leaf.

 "We asked Jonathan to design a nature walk as part of our staff retreat in Burke, VT.
 Our group was fascinated to learn about everything from how glaciers shaped the mountains to how farmers affected the landscape, with up close looks at trees, birds, and spring flowers.
 Jonathan knows so much, and his enthusiasm for nature is infectious!"